Posts

 Image

+Impact Assessment Study by HR LAB.
 I have demonstrated earlier, the ESG rating, by agency like CRISIL needs, more good practice of inducting the third party "Social Audit" before publishing the ESG rating, when there is past history of ESG practice violation.
 Any poor or exaggerated ESG rating shall alter the share market price.
 Now a days this is the perception of the investors that strong ESG compliance of company, is good indicator of safe investment and excellent return.
 This is also the target of the Government of India to achieve the Sustainable Development Goal ( SDG Goal ).
 This SDG Goal mandate, mostly is achieved through the regulatory authority SEBI.
 The SEBI has mandatorily implemented the ESG evaluation of various companies.
 This rating evaluation now is not matured.
 The rating agency like the CRISIL so far has been rating the ESG parameter of the various companies.
-CRISIL mostly captures ESG compliance through the document disclosures by company in the public domain.
-This has been e
+CRISIL mostly captures ES...

 Good Practice On ESG Audit Rating - Learning Experience From the CRISIL :